-This SEA Environmental Report predicts and evaluates the likely significant effects of the Proposed Material Alterations and the alternatives.
+This SEA Environmental Report predicts and evaluates the likely significant effects of the Plan and the alternatives.

-The Environmental Report provides Dún Laoghaire-Rathdown County Council, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Proposed Material Alterations.
+The Environmental Report provides Dún Laoghaire-Rathdown County Council, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Plan.

-Mitigation measures to prevent or reduce significant adverse effects posed by the Draft Plan, to which the Proposed Material Alterations relate, are identified in Section 9 - these have been integrated into the Plan.
+Mitigation measures to prevent or reduce significant adverse effects posed by the Plan are identified in Section 9 - these have been integrated into the Plan.